 Labial tissue comes in all shapes and sizes.
 Some have more, others less.
-Common concerns patients share with me include a self consciousness during sexual activity, difficulty wearing certain clothing or swimwear and even discomfort with some athletics.
+Common concerns patients share with me include self-consciousness during sexual activity, difficulty wearing certain clothing or swimwear and even discomfort with some athletics.

-There are two basic types of Labioplasty and I perform both procedures.
+There are two basic types of Labiaplasty and I perform both procedures.
 I believe both are good as long as the patient’s goals are accomplished.
 The labia minora is the most commonly reduced.

 Straight excision simply cuts away the redundant tissue and leaves a straight narrower labial edge.
 It is the simplest and removes the most tissue.
 Some believe that it leaves an unnatural looking edge but I have not found this to be the case.